-Mr. Sean Roosen is the Chair of the Board of Directors and Chief Executive Officer of the Corporation.
+Mr. Sean Roosen is a founding member of the Corporation and he was appointed Executive Chair of the Board of Directors on November 25, 2020.
+Prior to that, he was Chief Executive Officer and Chair of the Board of Directors of the Corporation.
 Mr. Roosen was a founding member of Osisko Mining Corporation (2003) and of EurAsia Holding AG, a European venture capital fund.